dan-rodrigues/icestation-32/README.md

 * More demo software for sprites / scrolling layers / raster effects etc.
 * Re-adding the 3x layer, non-interleaved scrolling layers for more efficient VRAM usage and to reduce LC usage
 * Many bits of cleanup and optimization
-* Remove IRQ in favour of a video coprocessor for raster-timed video updates
 * Gamepad support, when the PMODs become available
 * Audio